alexey-golubtsov/bitgn-pac1-mock/README.md

 ## Scoring and review

-The real value of the mock is not a pass/fail number — it's watching how the agent reasons through traps you've designed.
-The full step-by-step log shows every tool call, every decision, and where exactly the agent went wrong (or right).
+The organizers have their own scoring logic — exact format checks, specific file diffs, particular outcome codes.
+We don't try to replicate that.
+Since you designed the traps yourself, you know what the right answer should be *in substance*.
+Review the agent's output manually or use LLM-as-a-judge to check whether it got the point — not whether it matched a specific string.

-That said, basic automated scoring is supported via `expected.json` in the task folder:
+That said, basic automated scoring is supported via `expected.json` in the task folder for quick smoke tests:

 ```json
 {